onel/mobilpy/README.md

 response = client.create_payment_data(**options)
 ```
 The `response` is an dict that has two keys: `env_key` and `data`.
-These need to be used in the front end and make the request to MobilPay.
+These need to be used in the front end and make the request to mobilPay.

 For example, the HTML might look like this:
 ```html